matyoo-timoti/matyoo-timoti/README.md

 - 👋 Hi, I’m @matyoo-timoti
-- 👀 I’m interested in comics, specifically manga, anime, movies.
+- 👀 I like reading manga, watching anime and movies.
 - 🌱 I’m currently learning Java and I still have a long way to go.

 <!---